the-fraudo/.github/profile/README.md

 ## Hi there 👋
 Are you a `dev` who got looted by your unethical and fraudulent client?
-Make them taste the same flavor!

 <!--